Woman with HIV denied water, medication in Texas jail before dying of neglect, family says

 The lawsuit names LaSalle Corrections, the for-profit company that runs the Bi-State Jail, as a defendant, along with Bowie County and individual jail staffers.
 Neither LaSalle Corrections nor Bowie County officials responded to requests for comment Friday.

-When Barlow-Austin was taken into custody on April 5, 2019, on a probation violation, she had been managing HIV and mental health issues with regular medication and had otherwise healthy vitals, according to the complaint.
+When Barlow-Austin was taken into custody on a probation violation on April 5, 2019, she had been managing HIV and mental health issues with regular medication and had otherwise healthy vitals, according to the complaint.
 She was not given her full therapy of medication in the jail and staff failed to follow up on an outstanding request for her health records for more than a month.
 Her conditioned worsened over the next several weeks into early June, when she was placed in a medical observation cell.

 Heipt obtained video footage of Barlow-Austin’s final 48-hours in custody — which he said was unexpectedly delivered in 2,000 clips less than a minute long.

-“The only way I was able to know, for example, that [Holly] only had three small cups of water during 48 hours because I watched all 48 hours,” Heipt told The Post.
+“The only way I was able to know, for example, that [Holly] only had three small cups of water during 48 hours is because I watched all 48 hours,” Heipt told The Post.
 “If you look at just the medical records provided by the company, LaSalle, you would have no idea of her blindness, inability to walk, difficulty even crawling or malnourished state.”

-Nearly 50 clips viewed by The Post show an emaciated Barlow-Austin laying on a mat in her cell in distress, struggling to crawl around, blindly feeling around her cell for food and water and knocking on the glass window in attempt to summon help.
-According to the lawsuit, Barlow-Austin had lost her vision by the time she was placed in the observation cell; multiple video clips show unable to locate boxes of food or cups of water placed in her cell.
+Nearly 50 clips viewed by The Post show an emaciated Barlow-Austin laying on a mat in her cell in distress, struggling to crawl, blindly feeling around her cell for food and water and knocking on the glass window in attempt to summon help.
+According to the lawsuit, Barlow-Austin had lost her vision by the time she was placed in observation; multiple video clips show unable to locate boxes of food or cups of water placed in her cell.

 “Holly is unrecognizable.
 It’s haunting,” her husband, Michael Glenn Austin, said through Heipt.
 “Losing her has left me heartbroken.”